o-development/ldo.js.org/docs/guides/solid_react/index.md

 We'll then save the URI of the main application container so we can use it in step 8.

 Any container resource has the `child` method which gets a representation of the any child, and with that representation we can call the `createIfAbsent` method to create the create out application's main container.

+We'll use the value of "mainContainerUri" in the next step.

 ## 8. Rendering Container Children